 Explore the world through sound.

 Globe.fm is a tangible design concept that enables users to discover the world through sound in an explorative and playful way.
-It allows users to find hidden places, return to familiar ones, or simply explore, by listening to real-time ambient noise.
-The sounds can transport the user to spots they have fond memories of or spark imagination of what a place could be like.
-Therefore, the metaphor of a radio is used, both in terms of the physical appearance and its usage.
-The dynamic nature of live sounds in combination with the possibility to tune into different places allows for an ever-changing explorative experience.
+It allows users to find hidden places, return to familiar ones, or simply explore by listening to real-time ambient noise.
+The sounds can transport the user to spots they have fond memories of or spark the imagination of what a place could be like.
+Therefore, the metaphor of a radio is used in terms of its physical appearance and usage.
+The dynamic nature of live sounds and the possibility to tune into different places allows for an ever-changing explorative experience.

 Sound plays a big role in how we perceive the world.
 Sound helps us understand and connect experiences, trigger memories, impact our mood and spark imagination.
 We wondered if we could design a product that would let you experience sound in a new way.
 Inspired by the term Wanderlust, which can be translated as a strong desire to travel, we explored how we could fulfil people’s longing to discover places in an alternative way.